RoyalIcing/flambeau/README.md

   };
 }
 ```
-- **Bulk forwarding of action sets** within reducers to allow easy composition of reducers, such as in collections or other hierarchies.
+- **Forward action sets in bulk** within reducers to allow easy composition of reducers, such as in collections or other hierarchies.

 ### Reducer state encapsulation
-- **Introspection methods to allow encapsulation** of reducers’ internal state.
+- **Introspection methods encapsulate** reducers’ internal state.
 This removes action creators’ knowledge of the store’s structure, allowing greater code reuse.
 - Get a **consensus for async actions**, such as whether something needs loading, by polling reducers using their introspection methods.

 ## Documentation